nest-desktop/nest-desktop/docs/user/setup.rst

 This guide provides a detailed documentation on how to install NEST Desktop with NEST Simulator.
-The front end NEST Desktop requires NEST Simulator as back end for the simulation engine.
+The front end NEST Desktop requires NEST Simulator as the back end for the simulation.
+NEST Simulator has an API Server which can forward requests to simulation engine.
+For more information, please have a look `here <https://nest-simulator.readthedocs.io/en/stable/nest_server.html>`__.

 .. image:: ../_static/img/installation-guide.png
   :width: 100%